 The downside of having a Hackintosh is that when things go horribly wrong, you must fix it yourself.
 In this guide, I will attempt to go through the basic process to go through when your Hackintosh isn’t functioning as it should.

-If your machine hangs on a specific line of the verbose output, you can Google that line for more information about it.
-If you are asking for help because your machine will not boot, it is good practice to take a picture of your verbose output and post it along with your question.
+If your computer hangs on a specific line of the verbose output, you can Google that line for more information about it.
+If you are asking for help because your computer will not boot, it is good practice to take a picture of your verbose output and post it along with your question.

 Common Boot Flags

-darkwake=0 :This flag disables an advanced power management feature of OS X, which allows some parts of the machine to wake from sleep, but this can mess up sleep on Hackintoshes.
-Try this flag if your machine cannot sleep, or cannot wake from sleep.
+darkwake=0 :This flag disables an advanced power management feature of OS X, which allows some parts of the computer to wake from sleep, but this can mess up sleep on Hackintoshes.
+Try this flag if your computer cannot sleep, or cannot wake from sleep.
 Alternatively, darkwake=1 can enable the feature.
-Note: your machine must be able to sleep through a DSDT or native means before this will make any difference.
+Note: your computer must be able to sleep through a DSDT or native means before this will make any difference.

 PCIRootUID=0 :This flag can help fix hangs at boot.
 PCIRootUID=0 generally is needed if you’re using an AMD graphics card.
 Note: this flag solves issues related to graphics cards so you may have to use it upon initial installation or after changing GPUs.